mindaffect/pymindaffectBCI/docs/source/FAQ.rst

 - Make sure your headset is properly set up and fitted.
 See our instructions here: :ref:`fittingRef`.
 - Move away from wall outlets, plugged in electronic devices, and other potential sources of 50Hz noise.
 - If possible, place the amplifier behind you so your body is between the machine running the mindaffcetBCI and the amplifier.
+- Place the EEG hardware close to or on your body and run the electrode cables over your back.
 - Check all the connections between the electrodes in your headset and the amplifier.

 Second, make sure that you have followed our OS Optimization instructions: :ref:`osoptRef`, and you are running the BCI in fullscreen mode: :ref:`fullscreenRef`.